 If you enjoy writing, smoking weed and don’t mind learning the ins and outs of running a website; being a 420 blogger just might be the profitable niche you’ve been looking for.

 Regarding advertising, methods used through such entities as Google Adsense and Facebook Ads are worthless due to your subject.
-Therefore your best bet for profiting from advertising revenue is mantis.com, which works specifically with the cannabis industry.
-There are others, but Mantis is definitely the most widely used.
+Therefore your best bet for profiting from advertising revenue is Mantis and Traffic Roots, both of which work specifically with those in the cannabis industry.
+There are others, but these two are definitely the most widely used.